-Employee Name: Employe ee ID#: Initial Date: Section 1: Initial Intake Meetin ng Using information gathered du ring fact-finding, the pro ofessional growth consulta nt (PGC) will • Explain the intake meeting p rocess • Review performance concern ns • Share identified underperfor mance competency(ies) ☐ Commitment to Students ☐ Knowledge of Job Professionalism ☐ Interpersonal ☐ Communication Organization ☐ Problem Solving • Present the options available to the employee (employ yee will have three workin g days to make a decision).
-Employee initial s: Date: Section 2: Final Intake Mo eetina tions available to the em Performance Improvement Proces f underperformance.
-The employ 1.
-Participate in Peer Assistance and Review (P AR) program.
-2. Participate in the 9 0-Day Special Evaluation.
-(Employee retains grievand ce rights.) usly held position at whic nt at a lower pay grade ar • vailable.
-(This choice may result ir 4.
-Resign. - · - for performance reasons, unless t t supported by a majority vote of t Note: If the employee does not of Evaluation. choose one of the options above, they will automatic ally participate in the 90-Day Spec Section 3: Required signat tures: By signing this form, I verify the to abide by the option that I ha • options available to me.
-I t understand each option, and I agr Employee Name (PRI NT) E mployee Signature Date PGC Name (PRINT SPGC Signature Date A confidential copy of this docu ument is sent to OHRD- -director of performance e valuation and compliance, admin trator/supervisor, PGC, SEIU Local 500 president, and employee.
+Employee Name: Employee ID#: Initial Date: Section 1: First Intake Meeting 5 Using information gathered du ring fact-finding, the pro fessional growth consultant (PGC) will • Explain the intake meeting pr • Explain the intake meeting process • Review performance concern Review performance concerns Share identified underperformance competency(ies) Commitment to Students Knowledge of Job Professionalism Interpersonal Communication Organization Problem Solving • Present the options available to the employee (employee will have three working days to make a decision)

+Present the options available to the employee (employee will have three working days to make a decision).

+Employee initials: Date:

+Section 2: Final Intake Meeting

+Based on the results of fact-finding, the documentation supports the referral to the Performance Improvement Process.
+The PGC has explained the options available to the employee to address issues of underperformance.
+The employee has chosen the following option and initialed it:

+- 1. Participate in Peer Assistance and Review (PAR) program. - 2.
+Participate in the 90-Day Special Evaluation.
+(Employee retains grievance rights.) - 3.
+Return to a previously held position at which they were successful, if available.
+(This choice may result in a voluntary placement at a lower pay grade and salary reduction.) - 4.
+Resign.

+An employee who chooses the PAR process waives their right to grieve a termination for performance reasons, unless the decision by the superintendent or their designee to terminate the employee was not supported by a majority vote of the PAR Panel.

+Note: If the employee does not choose one of the options above, they will automatically participate in the 90-Day Special Evaluation.

+Section 3: Required signatures:

+By signing this form, I verify that the PGC explained the options available to me.
+I understand each option, and I agree to abide by the option that I have chosen.

+Employee Name (PRINT) Employee Signature Date PGC Name (PRINT) SPGC Signature Date

+A confidential copy of this document is sent to OHRD-director of performance evaluation and compliance, administrator/supervisor, PGC, SEIU Local 500 president, and employee.